Coire Glas power station: Project history

+In October 2020, the Scottish Government granted consent for SSE's revised Coire Glas pumped storage scheme, with a maximum generating capacity of up to 1,500 MW.

+In May 2022, SSEN Transmission launched the first "Stage 1" public consultation exhibitions in Invergarry and Fort Augustus to present the preferred route for the Coire Glas Connection Project.

 In March 2023, SSE announced plans to spend £100M in exploratory work, including drilling a tunnel 1 km into the mountainside to assess the geology.

 In 2023, a final investment decision depended on UK government assurances about how the regulated electricity market would reward storage schemes.
 SSE hoped to make that £1.5bn decision in 2024, in which case the scheme could be completed in 2031.

+In January 2024, the UK Government opened a consultation on a policy framework to enable investment in long-duration electricity storage, a process closely watched by developers of Coire Glas.

+In October 2024, the UK Government decided to introduce a cap-and-floor scheme for long-duration electricity storage, to be delivered by Ofgem.

 In August 2024, the roughly 5-metre-wide and 1.2 km long exploratory tunnel was completed, yielding geological insights for the main construction.